zhenging/hist207b/notes/01_study_guide/final_exam_study_guide.md

 Nineteenth Amendment

- muckrakers
+Muckrakers

 Meat Inspection Act of 1906

- Theodore Roosevelt’s view on race (article by Morris)
+Theodore Roosevelt's view on race (article by Morris)

- effect of Sam Hose’s lynching on W.E.B Du Bois (article by Dray)
+Effect of Sam Hose's lynching on W.E.B Du Bois (article by Dray)

- legacy of progressivism
+Legacy of progressivism

- public service concept of the state
+Public service concept of the state

- why Wilson chose neutrality
+Why Wilson chose neutrality

- why Wilson went to war
+Why Wilson went to war

 Fourteen Points

- missionary diplomacy
+Missionary diplomacy

 League of Nations

 Article X

 Henry Cabot Lodge

 Republican program of the 1920s

 Andrew Mellon

- Hoover’s and Roosevelt’s views of the proper role of government and their responses to the economic crisis
+Hoover's and Roosevelt's views of the proper role of government and their responses to the economic crisis

- the Great Depression
+The Great Depression

- voluntarism
+Voluntarism

- election of 1932
+Election of 1932

- the New Deal
+The New Deal

 Civilian Conservation Corps

 Social Security Act

 National Labor Relations Act